Roiyaru/Pure--Hosts/README.md

 Currently only the hosts file is provided, and software such as AdGurad will be supported in the future.

 If you want to add a blocked list, please submit to Issues.

-Please refer to the telegraph channel for the specific dynamic details of this project.
-The channel link https://t.me/joinchat/AAAAAFFoykmEBi8T1aIF_g